anilwanted/HuffPost-Tech-Jobs/HuffPost-Software-Engineer-in-Test.md

 Responsibilities
 ----------------
-* Work with Developers and Product Managers to understand and design a strategy to test the system
+* Work with Developers and Product Managers to understand the system and design a strategy to test it
 * Build automated test suites to excercise our applications
 * Identify performance bottlenecks
 * Participate in grooming meetings to provide feedback; ask questions to make sure all use cases are addresse